5 min read

 One of the requirements to maintain and keep a trademark is to continue using it.
 You must regularly demonstrate this continued use by filing registration maintenance documents with the United States Patent and Trademark Office at regular, specified intervals.

-Federal registration of a trademark is a complex process that contains several stages.
+The federal trademark registration process is complex and contains several stages.
 The United States Patent and Trademark Office says the process usually takes 12-18 months, but processing time increases during periods when there’s a higher volume of applications.

 The USPTO also warns that there’s no guarantee that your trademark will ever be officially registered, as there can be various legal reasons why it may be refused.
-This is why it can be beneficial to have the assistance of an lawyer experienced with trademark law.
+This is why it can be beneficial to have the assistance of an experienced trademark attorney.

 The fees a U.S. trademark attorney charges will depend on just what you are hiring them to help you with and how much time and effort is involved to provide that assistance.

-We invite you to start with a free consultation with the experienced Trademark Law legal team at Whitcomb Selinsky, PC by calling (866) 433-4116 or simply click here to use our convenient online form to tell us how we can help.
+We invite you to start with a free consultation with the Trademark Lawyers with years of experience at Whitcomb Selinsky, PC, by calling (866) 433-4116 or simply use our convenient online form to tell us how we can help.

 They can give you typical fee ranges for the specific areas you need help with.